smiletrl/gateway/README.md

 The overall idea is to use resource/service/respository layers, and dependency injection to build rest apis, making code maintainable, and easier for test.

+Tests in this repo include unit test, end to end test (test api endpoint directly).

 Each language has a `Dockerfile`, `docker-compose.yml` available to deploy the app as a docker container.

 # Frameworks